Congratulations on Purchasing your new theme!

 Drag the widget titled “Image Widget” over to the “Primary Sidebar Area” and set it up like below, then hit “Save”.

-Add an instagram widget to the bottom of your blog
+Add an instagram widget to the Top of your blog

-Upload the plugin, “Enjoy Instagram” from your theme plugins folder.
+Upload the plugin, “Instagram Feed” from your theme plugins folder, activate it.

 Social Share buttons at bottom of posts